 (A) subjective reporting;

 (B) observations of appearance and behavior;

 (C) measurements of physical structure and physiologic function; and

 (D) information regarding resources available to the client.

 (2) Interpretation of data shall be limited to:

 (A) participation in the analysis of collected data by recognizing existing relationships between data gathered and a client's health status and treatment regimen; and

-(c) Planning nursing care activities includes participation in the identification of client's needs related to the findings of the nursing assessment.
+(c) Planning nursing care activities shall include participation in the identification of client's needs related to the findings of the nursing assessment.
 Components of planning include:

-(1) participation in making decisions regarding implementation of nursing intervention and medical orders and plan of care through the utilization of assessment data;
+(1) participation in making decisions regarding implementation of nursing intervention, medical orders, and plan of care through the utilization of assessment data;

 (2) participation in multidisciplinary planning by providing resource data; and